awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.Java.md

-# Connecting to Your DB Instance Using the AWS SDK for Java<a name="UsingWithRDS.IAMDBAuth.Connecting.Java"></a>
+# Connecting to Your DB Instance Using IAM Authentication and the AWS SDK for Java<a name="UsingWithRDS.IAMDBAuth.Connecting.Java"></a>

 You can connect from the command line to an Amazon RDS MySQL or PostgreSQL DB instance with the AWS SDK for Java as described following\.